Do you want to fix HTTP 500 Internal Server Error on your WordPress website or blog?

-The solutions I’m about to talk about are so intensive, and to avoid making more mistakes that may cause more errors, backing your site should be a priority.
+The solutions I’m going to talk about are so intensive, and to avoid making more mistakes that may cause more errors, backing your site should be a priority.

 If your web hosting provider doesn’t provide you with the right solutions to back up your WordPress website, you can try the WordPress Backup Plugins.

 How to Fix 500 Internal Server Error on Your WordPress Website?

 The most common causes of this error include:

 - Outdated Plugin

 The .htaccess file in a WordPress site can be corrupted after a plugin is installed on a WordPress website.
 To fix this, you will need to create a new .htacces file.

 When a poorly-coded plugin is installed to an old WordPress site that is using too many plugins, the PHP memory limit of the server may be exceeded.
 And, the result is an HTTP 500 internal server error.